 Enhance your phone call experience and concentrate on conversation without disruptions.
 Ensure that the audio is good and consider using high-quality telephone headsets for an improved performance.

 Whilst it is important to be pleasant and polite on the phone, remember to keep your call on topic.
 It can be easy to get distracted during conversation and lose track of what you are saying.
 Doing so can waste valuable time and leave the person you are speaking with feeling lost or annoyed.

 Before making your phone call, think about the reason why you are ringing.
-What do you need to get out of the call and how will go about doing this?
+What do you need to get out of the call and how will you go about doing this?
 Some companies, particularly if you are working for a telemarketer, will have procedures for how to go about this.
 If not, create your own by noting down what you need to say during your conversation.
-Make a flowchart of how you want the conversation to move on and use this as a prompt whilst on the phone.
+Make a flowchart of how you want the conversation to flow and use this as a prompt whilst on the phone.

 Clarify any follow-ups and give a clear sign-off